datasonnet/datasonnet-mapper/README.md

 To make a release where the SNAPSHOT version is `X.Y.Z-SNAPSHOT`
     - tag the commit being released with `vX.Y.Z` and push.
     - update the POM version to the next SNAPSHOT release by ticking one of the version numbers and make a PR into the main branch.

+If a build fails, make a new push, which will trigger the new build with the necessary version information.
+If a tagged build fails, tick the patch version into a new tag and push that to trigger the new build.